pockerman/qubit-notes/how_to/2021-07-15-django-apache.md

-# Note: Use Django with Apache
+# qubit-note: Use Django with Apache

 ## Overview